evercore

 • Run: go run examples/subscription_postgres_example/main.go

-• SQLite durable: examples/subscription_sqlite_example/main.go
+• Durable SQLite: examples/subscription_sqlite_example/main.go

-• Env (optional): SQLITE_TEST_RUNNER_CONNECTION=sqlite:///path/to/db.sqlite?cache=shared
+• Env (optional): SQLITE_TEST_RUNNER_CONNECTION=sqlite:///path/to/db.sqlite?cache=shared (defaults to in-memory)

 • Run: go run examples/subscription_sqlite_example/main.go

-• Ephemeral cache invalidation: examples/ephemeral_subscription_example/main.go
+• Ephemeral: examples/ephemeral_subscription_example/main.go

 • Env (optional): EVERCORE_DSN=postgres://... or sqlite:///...; defaults to in-memory SQLite